dansmyers/IntroToCS-Spring-2021/Challenge_Projects/2-Deploy_to_Heroku.md

 ### Commit and push

 Git, like all version control systems, exists to track changes to projects.
 However, **Git does not automatically track every change you make to a file in the repo**.
 Instead, you must manually **commit** your changes to make Git record them.
-Therefore, all of the changes you have made since you downloaded the initial `cms167-f19-java-spring-boot` directory must be committed before you can send the complete app to Heroku.
+Recall that you created a new empty Git repo with `git init` in an earlier step.
+You must now commit all of your files to the repository.

 To commit, you must first **stage** the new and updated files.
 Use the following command to stage all changes made within the repo: